-A new interpretation of Art Deco typefaces in both upper and lowercase
+A new interpretation of an Art Deco typefaces in both upper and lowercase

-Qi is a family of six Art Deco typeface designs I designed.
-The fonts contain all the European characters, diacritical marks, numerals, punctuation and other glyphs that should be expected in any good font.
+Qi is a family of six Art Deco typefaces.
+Each font contain all the European characters, diacritical marks, numerals, punctuation and other glyphs that should be expected in any good font.
 Each style comes in both OpenType, TrueType and web type versions.

-My inspiration for Qi's design stems from letters on an old sign in my hometown.
-The sign has seen better days, but I've been intrigued by its Art Deco style letters since I was a kid.
+My inspiration for Qi's design stems from letters on an old sign in my hometown pictured below.
 I've never been able to identify the typeface, so I decided to take those few letters, make refinements and expand what's there into an entire type family.
-I know it sounds like the apocryphal story of how typeface revivals come about, but in this case, I have evidence (see below).
+I know it sounds like the apocryphal story of how typeface revivals come about, but in this case, I have evidence.